 Sadly within Sicily and Italy there still remains significant prejudice against the minority and regional languages which are often viewed as being a symbol of illiteracy, criminality or low social class.
 This issue is far from limited to Sicily, and linguistic discrimination is the root cause of a large component of human linguistic heritage loss.
 You may be familiar with other cases, for example the loss of global indigenous languages.

 What about the other languages in Sicily/Italy?

 It is our mission at Cadèmia Siciliana to create awareness regarding these issues, not just in Sicily but across Italy.
-Italy is actually the most linguistically diverse country in Europe, with 33 living languages.
-One of our colleagues even grew up in a Italiot-Greek, Sicilian and Italian speaking town.
-Within Sicily alone there are four native languages including an Albanian language called Arbëreshë, a language related to French called Gallo-Italic of Sicily and Calabrian Greek.
+Italy is actually the most linguistically diverse country in the European Union, with 33 living languages.
+Within Sicily alone there are four native languages including an Albanian language called Arbëreshë, a language related to French called Gallo-Sicilian and Calabrian Greek (Griko).
 Sadly, little is being done to preserve this gift of cultural diversity.
 These smaller languages are suffering much more than ours, and our organisation also tries to collaborate with these groups where possible.